 Traditional interview days vary but follow a general pattern.
 Some schools will allow you to go to classes with students, but the schedule generally is similar to the one below.

-9:00 AM: Presentation by a dean or director of admissions
+- 9:00 AM: Presentation by a dean or director of admissions about the school

 Typically you will interview with one to three people.
 If you have multiple interviews, one might be with a current student.
 Most interviews are 30 minutes.